 Well, I have to say.
 It was sweet heaven on a plate.

 I never wanted to have it again because that experience was so perfect, but about a year after that, my husband and I went with our daughter to the Lake District of Northern England, in Cumbria.
 We stayed at a delightful bed and breakfast outside of Coniston that served fabulous meals.

-And, one night, they served us Sticky Toffee Pudding.
+And, one night, they served us sticky toffee pudding.
 It was even better than what I had in London.
 I later discovered that the birthplace of Sticky Toffee Pudding is the Lake District!!!
-But why it was even better I’ve never been able to figure out.
+But why it was even better I will never figure out.

 Sticky Toffee Pudding